jeetsukumaran/vim-indentwise/README.md

 - `{count}[_`  : Move to *previous* line with indent-level of `{count}`.
 - `{count}]_`  : Move to *next* line with indent-level of `{count}`.

-An indent-*level* is always taken to be the effective ``shiftwidth`` value unit of difference in line indentation (as opposed to an indent-depth, which is *any* difference in line indentation).
+An "indent-*level*" of a line is the number of ``shiftwidth`` units that the line is indented (as opposed to the "indent-*depth*", which is just the indentation amount of a line).

 ### Indent-Depths vs. Indent-Levels

 As noted above, an "indent-depth" is simply the amount of indentation of a line.
-Thus an indent-depth difference (less or more) means *any* difference in indentation relative to the indentation of the current line.
+Thus an indent-depth difference (either greater or lesser) means *any* difference in indentation relative to the indentation of the current line.
 An "indent-level" on the other hand, is more strict and is defined in terms of ``shiftwidth`` units.

 If ``g:indentwise_depths_by_shiftwidth_units`` or
 ``b:indentwise_depths_by_shiftwidth_units`` is true ("``1``" in Vim-land), then